First \textit{ab initio} calculations of first-forbidden $\beta$ transitions in the reactor antineutrino anomaly: The Formalism

 The partial half life $t$ for a $\beta$ transition from the initial state to the final state is expressed in terms of the phase-space factor $f$ as

 where $K=6147 \mathrm{~s}$ is determined by some fundamental constants~\cite{Nucl.Phys.A.509.429-460_1990_hardy}.
-In this paper, we restrict ourselves to the $\beta^-$ decay, which is the case for the RAA and adopt natural units.
-The phase-space factor has the form
+In this letter, we restrict ourselves to the $\beta^-$ decay, which is the case for the RAA.
+Natural units are adopted in this letter.
+The phase-space factor has the following form,

-where $W$ is the total energy of the emitted electron expressed in units of the electron mass, and $W_0$ is the endpoint energy of the $\beta$ spectrum.
-Here, $C(W)$ denotes the shape factor and $F_0(Z,W)$ is the well-known Fermi function, with $Z$ the proton number.
-The shape factor $C(w)$ can be written as~\cite{BEHRENS1971111NPA, Behrens1982}
+where $W$ is the total energy of the emitted electron, expressed in the unit of the electron mass, and $W_0$ is the endpoint energy of the $\beta$ spectrum. $C(W)$ denotes the shape factor, and $F_0(Z,W)$ is the well-known Fermi function with $Z$ being the proton number.
+The shape factor $C(W)$ can be written as~\cite{BEHRENS1971111NPA, Behrens1982}

 where the integers $k_e$ and $k_{\bar{\nu}}$ are related to the angular momentum quantum numbers of the partial-wave expansion of the electron and antineutrino wave functions, respectively.
-The index $K$ labels the tensor rank of the forbidden $\beta$-decay operators and ranges from 0 to 2 for first-forbidden transitions.
-The auxiliary quantities $\gamma_{k_e}=\sqrt{k_e^2-(\alpha Z)^2}$ with $\alpha$ the fine-structure constant $\frac{1}{137}$, and the Coulomb function $\lambda_{k_e}$ is denoted as
+The index $K$ labels the tensor rank of the forbidden $\beta$-decay operator, ranging from 0 to 2 for the first-forbidden transitions. $\gamma_{k_e}=\sqrt{k_e^2-(\alpha Z)^2}$ is an auxiliary quantity with the fine-structure constant $\alpha=1/137$. $\lambda_{k_e}$ is defined as~\cite{Behrens1982}